Finding and Uncovering Hidden and Secret Canals, Bologna

 Finding and uncovering the hidden secret canals in Bologna was an adventure Gary and I will never forget.
 You actually bump into people doing the same thing you are – it’s quite funny actually.
 They are not so easy to find and hence, that’s why you see people almost walking in circles.

-There are a few hidden canals that can still be seen in a certain area of the city.
-There is even what they call a “Secret Window”.
+There are a few hidden canals that can still be seen in certain areas of the city.
+There is even what they call a “Secret Window.”
 Not far from the train station is a street filled with shops, Via Indipendenza.
 Here you can see the long stretch of “The Reno” which was reopened in 1998.
-This canal flows perpendicularly to the side streets Via Malcontenti, Via Piella (the street of the Little Window) and Via Oberdan.
+This canal flows perpendicularly to the side streets Via Malcontenti, Via Piella (the street of the Little Window), and Via Oberdan.

 This area is usually called the “Little Venice” of Bologna, even though there is really no comparison.
 It is, however, surprising to see how water flows – loudly at times – between the colorful buildings and houses.

-It is truly amazing to see this unexpected canal between the colorful houses.
+It is truly amazing to see this unexpected hidden canal between the colorful houses.
 It really must be special to live in one of these homes and have this view right out your window – especially in a city like Bologna.
 I’ve seen photos of these homes in the spring and summer with colorful window boxes in full bloom and flowers on the balconies.
 It’s clear that the canals in Bologna are special.

 Other Great Posts on Bologna: